seek-oss/wingman/fe/lib/components/JobCategorySelect/README.md

 # JobCategorySelect

 A JobCategory select component that provides a full list of parent and child job categories for SEEK.
-Returns a JobCategory (parent or child) with object identifier on category select.
+Returns a JobCategory (parent or child) with object identifier on category selection.

 ## Installation